PlagaMedicum/PlagueSur-icon-theme/README.md

 ![Icon theme preview](./icon-theme-preview.png)

 Nice dark icon theme, extending the WhiteSur-Dark theme.
-This is an extension of the WhiteSur icon theme, so it recommended to install both themes.
+This is an extension of the WhiteSur icon theme, so i recommend to install both themes.
+But it'll also work mostly fine standalone.

 ## What is my goal